sourceryinstitute/OpenCoarrays/GETTING_STARTED.md

 grow over time.
 Please submit bug reports and feature requests via our [Issues] page.

-The `caf` script liberates the source code and workflow from explicit dependence on the underlying compiler and communication library in the following ways:

-1. With an OpenCoarrays-aware (OCA) CAF compiler, the `caf` script passes the unmodified source code to the underlying compiler with the necessary arguments for building a CAF program, embedding the paths to OpenCoarrays libraries (e.g., `libcaf_mpi.a`) installed in the `lib` subdirectory of the OpenCoarrays installation path.
-The `caf` script also embeds the path to the relevant module file in the `mod` subdirectory of the installation path (e.g., `opencoarrays.mod`).
-This supports use association with module entities via `use opencoarrays`.
+The `caf` script liberates the source code and workflow from explicit dependence on the underlying compiler and communication library by passing the unmodified source code to the compiler with the necessary arguments for building a parallel Fortran 2018 program, embedding the paths to OpenCoarrays libraries (e.g., `libcaf_mpi.a`) installed in the `lib` subdirectory of the OpenCoarrays installation path.
-2. With a non-CAF compiler (including gfortran 4.9), `caf` supports a subset of CAF by replacing CAF statements with calls to procedures in the [opencoarrays module] before passing the source code to the compiler.

-When using GCC 4.9, we recommend using the `use` statement's `only` clause to avoid inadvertent procedure name clashes between OpenCoarrays procedures and their GCC counterparts.
-For example, use `use opencoarrays, only : co_reduce`.

-With a non-OCA and OCA CAF compilers, the extensions that `caf` imports include the collective subroutines proposed for Fortran 2015 in the draft Technical Specification [TS 18508] _Additional Parallel Features in Fortran_.

-The latter use case provides an opportunity to mix a compiler's CAF support with that of OpenCoarrays.
-For example, a non-OCA CAF compiler, such as the Cray or Intel compilers, might support all of a program's coarray square-bracket syntax, while OpenCoarrays supports the same program's calls to collective subroutine such as `co_sum` and `co_reduce`.

 A sample basic workflow
 -----------------------

-The following program listing, compilation, and execution workflow exemplify the use of an OCA compiler (e.g., gfortran 5.1.0 or later) in a Linux bash shell with the `bin` directory of the chosen installation path in the user's PATH environment variable:
+The following program listing, compilation, and execution workflow exemplify the use of OpenCoarrays with GCC in a Linux bash shell with the `bin` directory of the chosen installation path in the user's `PATH` environment variable:

 ```fortran
 $ cat tally.f90